Pedram2004/hockey-guy/README.md

        <br> For usage outside of the class, it is made to be the `is_final` property.
     9. `__depth`: The depth in the [search tree](#stree) in which the node has been reached (found).
 It is its `__parent`'s depth plus _1_.
        <br> For usage outside of the class, it is made to be the `depth` property.
-> [!warning]
-> The `children` property returns the list of children nodes directly, the consequences of object aliasing should be consider before any usage.

   - #### _Methods:_